 Recent years have seen a marked increase in the use of systems we call the Internet of Things (IoT) – the network of physical objects that collect and exchange data.
 As more of these devices are in use, the amount of data being collected and stored has increase.
 This has, in part, lead to greater interest in the world of artificial intelligence (AI).

-Alongside the increase in activity related to the IoT, there has also been an increase in public concern over privacy.
+Alongside the increase in activity related to the IoT, there has also been an increase in public concern over data privacy.
 According to a Pew Research Centre survey carried out in America, 79% of adults were concerned about the way their personal data was being used by companies [1].
 This has been reflected in legislation, such as the General Data Protection Regulation (GDPR), introduced in 2018 in the EU, China introduced the Personal Protection Information Law in 2021, and South Korea enacted the Personal Information Protect Act of 2011.

-This period has also seen researchers working in AI looking for ways to ensure data privacy, while still being able to benefit from the increasing amount of data that companies and organisations have.
-One approach that shows promise is came Federated Learning [2] (FL).
+This period has also seen researchers working in AI looking for ways to ensure data privacy in their models, while still being able to benefit from the increasing amount of data that companies and organisations have.
+One approach that shows promise is Federated Learning [2] (FL).

 Figure 1 Federated Learning Systems Diagram

-This work aims to provide an overview of FL and how it can be applied to the healthcare sector as a way of benefitting from advances in artificial intelligence, while ensuring data privacy for the users of the service.
+This work aims to provide an overview of FL and how it can be applied to the healthcare sector as a way of benefitting from advances in artificial intelligence, while ensuring data privacy for the users of the services provided.

 Discussion

-If we take the example of cancer detection, with ML, researchers will follow a workflow: gather the dataset, build a model, fine tune it, and then deploy it when a level of accuracy is reached.
-But this dataset may not be very up to date, or it may not be updated on a regular basic.
-Hospitals are always gathering new data, but that data must be kept private.
-FL offers a way to continually update the ML model while keeping data private by training a local model, known as the client model, on the data the hospital holds, and when the local model has been trained, the output of that training is sent back to a central server, which receives the updates from a large number of sites, and aggregates them to form a new global model which is them sent back to the clients.
+Taking the example of disease detection, with ML, a typical workflow would be to gather the dataset, build a model, fine tune it, and then deploy it when a level of accuracy is reached.
+But this dataset may not have been updated with more recent data

+FL offers a way to continually update the ML model while keeping data private by training a local model, known as the client model, on local data (i.e. the data the hospital holds), and when the local model has been trained, the updated model parameters, and not the data itselfare sent back to a central server, which receives the updates from a large number of sites, and aggregates them to train a new global model. which is them sent back to the clients.
 This process is shown in Figure 1.

 CONCLUSION

-In a healthcare environment, federated learning offers a way to training machine learning models which can be widely used on data that remains local to the hospital or health centre, thereby allowing more users to benefit from a system trained on the most recent data.
+In a healthcare environment, federated learning offers a way to train machine learning models which can be widely used on data that remains local to the hospital or health centre, thereby allowing more users to benefit from a system trained on the most recent data.

 References

-Use this compact format for references:

 [1] Engström (et al.), Computers in Human Behavior Reports, Vol 9, 2023

 [2] McMahan (et al.), Artificial Intelligence and Statistics, pp. 1273-1282, 2017

-Journals:

-First Author’s Last Name (et al.), Journal Name Volume: start page–end page, Year.

-Conference Proceedings:

-First Author’s Last Name (et al.), Conference Title, Location, Year.

-Theses:

-Author’s Last Name, Thesis Title, Degree, University, Year

-Books:

-First Author’s Last Name (et al.), Title, Publisher, Year.